holunda-io/camel-zeebe-legacy/README.md

 ## Project setup

-`camel-zeebe` is implemented as a maven multi-module project.
+`camel-zeebe` is implemented as a Apache Maven multi-module project.
+Run `./mvnw clean install` to build it.

 ### extension